zbigniewzolnierowicz/washr/README.md

 - [x] Implement lazy loading of replies
   - **NOTE**: Only kind of implemented?
 - [x] Made the security rules better
+- [ ] Design the page with Adobe XD
+  - [x] Designed the post component
 - [ ] Add more ways to log in
   - [x] Added logging in via e-mail
 - [ ] Implement displaying of videos